shradhamaria/Finding-Donors-for-Charity/README.md

 ## Conclusion

 The Gradient Boosting model demonstrates superior performance in predicting potential donors.
 The selected features provide valuable insights for targeted outreach by CharityML.

+## Acknowledgments
+This project is part of the Udacity Nanodegree program.